DEVELOPING THE ART OF HUMANITARIANISM

 Welcome to The Arts and Humanity’s Cause.
 Please scroll, browse and read this opening page, and importantly, the Statement of Purpose, which you can read afterwards, just click it at the blue panel header above to reach it.
 It is a statement that truly explains what here, we are all about: cultivating the art of humanitarianism.
 That is, utilising the arts, culture, to benefit humanity, society, contributing our talents, and celebrating the contributions of others.
 Here to begin with, though, is a way into the website, an opening into our efforts.

-Whether through working in the arts and culture, participating in politics or campaigns, in the many ways I do, and the ways many do, I seek to contribute.
-Years ago my personal, professional and indeed political life changed or adapted to circumstances.
-This was as a result of a car accident, when a car came onto the pavement, where I was out walking with my wife and partner, and with resultant injuries and effects, physically, emotionally, financially.
-My desire, and that of my wife and partner, to give of talent in the areas that mean so much, and to do some good in a wider sense, and the experience gained from the problems encountered, finds a new fulfilment in the development of this web site initiative, and the efforts that can arise.
+Whether through working in the arts and culture, participating in campaigns, in the many ways I do, and the ways many do, I seek to contribute.
+Years ago my personal, professional life changed or adapted to circumstances.
+This was as a result of a car accident, when a car came onto the pavement, where I was out walking with my wife and partner, Lanechka Fevola, and with resultant injuries and effects, physically, emotionally, financially.
+My desire, and that of my wife and partner, to give of talent in the areas that mean so much, and to do some good in a wider sense, and the experience gained from the problems encountered, finds a new fulfilment in the development of this web site initiative and all it can do.

 This site, combines the personal with the professional, the political with the poetical.
 It is a project to help create real progress.
 If to progress is to advance, this site comes now, completely up to date, and from now on shall be advancing ideas for what is, a new era.
 Covid-19 has the potential to change so much in our society, with the need for creativity, for the good of humanity.